dothanhtrung/bevy-text-edit/README.md

 ### Plugin

-Add plugin `EditTextPlugin` to the app and define which states it will run in:
+Add plugin `TextEditPlugin` to the app and define which states it will run in:

 ```rust
 #[derive(Clone, Debug, Default, Eq, PartialEq, Hash, States)]